 Easy Grilled Pork Chops with Honey and Garlic

 The simplicity of this recipe is a big part of the attraction.
-No marinating is necessary.
+No marinating is necessary – what a relief.
 So many times, I need a quick meal and then see that I should have planned ahead.
-No worries, this honey garlic glaze goes on during cooking.
+No worries, this sweet garlic glaze goes on during cooking.

 Grilled or Baked Pork Chops

-Avoid overcooking or they will be tough.
+However, avoid overcooking or your honey pork chips will be tough.
 That is a big problem that I have – I always tend to overcook pork chops.
+If only I would always keep my thermometer close by.

 - pork chops